lorenzopalaia/Neural-Style-Transfer-and-Genre-Classification/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run a notebook from the `notebooks` folder and use the GPU runtime provided by Colab whenever possible
+Run a notebook from `NST` or `GC` folder using the GPU runtime provided by Colab whenever possible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>